hummingbot/hummingbot-site/docs/quickstart/custom-pmm-3.md

     return "\n".join(lines)
 ```

-!!!
-Explanation
 - Note that the method returns a string; this string will be displayed when the users runs the `status` command.
 - If the markets are not ready to trade, the string will be “Market connectors are not ready”
 - There are two lists that we building:
     - `lines`: this list appends all the information that we want to show by using the method `extend` on the list
     - `warning_lines`: this list appends the network and balance warnings
 - We can transform a DataFrame to text using the `to_string` method
 - Lastly, to return the final string, the `join` method join all the strings that we have in the two lists, adding `\n` to inject a new line as a separator.
 - Note that when you ran the `status --live` command in the previous example, the output that you were seeing was the result of this (un-customized) method.

 Now, let’s code our custom `format_status` method.
 Add the following code inside the `QuickstartScript2` class:

-### ==format_status== (custom)
+### Custom `format_status`

 ```python
 def format_status(self) -> str: